Updated 7th May 2017

 How to measure caravan nose weight

 Bathroom scales typically weigh up to 185 kg.
-To weigh more than that (using bathroom scales) see: http://hildstrom.com/projects/tonguescale/
+To weigh more than that (using such scales) see: http://hildstrom.com/projects/tonguescale/

-(Note: It is technically correct to refer to nose mass (rather than weight) but, for the purposes of this article, the two may be seen as interchangeable.)
+(Note: It is technically correct to refer to nose mass (rather than weight).
+For the purposes of this article, however, the two may be seen as identical.

 For an overall view see also:

-Collyn Rivers’ in-depth books cover every aspect of camper trailer, caravan and motor home selection, design, building and use.
-They include the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works, and (for homes and properties, Solar Success.
-Amongst virtually every aspect of caravan and motor home usage, caravan stability is covered in depth in the all new Caravan and Motorhome Book.
-For information about the author please click on Bio.
+Collyn Rivers’ in-depth books cover every aspect of camper trailer, caravan and motor home buying, design, building and use.
+They include the Caravan and Motorhome Book, the Camper Trailer Book and Caravan & Motorhome Electrics, Solar is covered in Solar That Really Works, for cabins and RVs.
+Solar Success is for homes and properties.

-To assist others do please consider assisting others by posting this Link (to this article) on related forum queries.
+If you find this article of value, assist others by posting this Link on related forum queries.